bsmg/beat-saber-community-wiki/faq.md

 * [BeatDrop](https://bsaber.com/beatdrop/) allows you to download songs, create playlists, and also serves as a mod installer, by StarGazer1258.
 * [BeatList]((https://github.com/Alaanor/beatlist)) is a similar app to BeatDrop to manage playlists for beatsaber, by Alaanor.

+## How do I install playlists?
+Place the playlist file into `Beat Saber/Playlists` and select it in-game, then hit download.
+You can create playlists using one of the programs above.

 ## How do I make my own custom levels?
 See [mapping](../mapping)!

-## How do I install playlists?
-Place the playlist file into `Beat Saber/Playlists` and select it in-game, then hit download.
-You can create playlists using BeatDrop.

 ## How do I load plugins that aren't in the Mod Installer?